-growing indoor kitchen scraps I love composting all the kitchen scraps I can but when I fill up my compost bin or run low on some vegetables in the garden using kitchen scraps to grow plants is a great activity.
-I love using kitchen scraps to start new plants as a fun gardening activity with my son, everyday we check and see how the plants are progressing.
-It’s a great way to come full circle on produce we bout at the market together and cooked together.
+15 Non-Edible Uses For Coconut Oil.
+17 Plants You Grow from Kitchen Scraps.
+Growing indoor kitchen scraps I love composting all the kitchen scraps I can but when I fill up my compost bin or run low on some vegetables in the garden using kitchen scraps to grow plants is a great activity.

 Making Carpenter Bee Traps.
 Carpenter bees are nature's answer to the cordless drill.

 They are incredible drillers and cause significant damage to wooden buildings by burrowing long holes.
 The bees do not actually eat the wood but drill tunnels as a place to lay eggs.
 Their preference is to find an old hole and drill further into the wood each year before laying their eggs.
 Over time, the continued removal of wood causes significant damage and eventual failure of the wooden support.
 19 Uses for Empty Cereal Boxes.
 Popular in Food & Drink When I was a kid, I loved going to the supermarket with my mom.

 My favorite aisle?
 Cereal!
 All those colors and flavors and prizes inside — it was hard to pick just one box.
 Of course, while I was eating the cereal, I didn’t care about the box at all (except to play the games on the back).
 Ask Anna...: A Simple Solution for Storing Foil & Plastic Wrap.
 Let’s give a warm welcome to Kim from A Real-Life Housewife!